gugulothsaritha96/Todo_List/README.md

    npm run dev
    ```

-5- Visit http://localhost:3000 in your browser to view the application.
+5- Visit http://localhost:3000 in your browser to view the application."# Task_List"